API References

 SNNModels.plasticity!Method

-Performs the synaptic plasticity calculation based on the inihibitory spike-timing dependent plasticity (iSTDP) model from Vogels (2011) adapted to control the membrane potential.
+Performs the synaptic plasticity calculation based on the inihibitory spike-timing dependent plasticity (iSTDP) model from Vogels (2011) using membrane potential traces.
 The function updates synaptic weights W of each synapse in the network according to the firing status of pre and post-synaptic neurons.
 This is an in-place operation that modifies the input AbstractSparseSynapse object c.

 Arguments